microsoft/angle/README.md

 This version is based on ANGLE v1.2.0.2446

 This version adds support for Windows Phone 8.0 and Windows 8.0 WinRT Store Apps using precompiled shaders.
+For an example, see samples/RotatingCube/RotatingCube_phone.sln.

 ANGLE
 =====